 This will help to keep you, your family and other people safe.

-- Call NHS 111 or your sexual health clinic if you have a high temperature or any of the other monkeypox symptoms (see list of symptoms in the next section). - Do not have sex or other close contact where there will be skin to skin contact with other people.
+• Call NHS 111 or your sexual health clinic if you have a high temperature or any of the other monkeypox symptoms (see list of symptoms in the next section).